Are you planning to visit South Korea next trip? South Korea is home to some of the most amazing beaches in Asia.

 Jungmun Saekdal Beach is a compact beach with a white arch-shaped sandy shore in Seogwipo on Jeju Island.

-It is an ideal destination for those looking to enjoy some great surfing spots and other exciting activities such as parasailing, water skiing, windsurfing, scuba diving, rafting, and yacht tours.
+It is an ideal destination for those looking to enjoy great surfing spots and other exciting activities such as parasailing, water skiing, windsurfing, scuba diving, rafting, and yacht tours.

 This beautiful beach is located below a cliff, accessible by a staircase.